For CoMapeo Mobile v8

 Creating a New Observation

 Observations are the heart of CoMapeo.
 Observations are data points saved as GPS coordinates with a defined category and date and time.
+The GPS sensors of a mobile device are used to record coordinates and accuracy and save it to an observation.
 Observations can also have text notes, photos and audio recordings.

 Step 1: From the